ifelsefi/system-puzzle-weblog/README.md

 ## docker-compose.yml ##
 `db` did not have port mapping defined so it was difficult to check whether it was being populated properly.
 So I exposed host port `5432` to the same container port

 `nginx` was set to listen on host port `80,` which would be the same as `ingestion` service so I changed that to 8080.
-Moreover, it was set to use container port `8080` which isn't correct given `conf.d/flaskapp.conf.`
+Moreover, it was set to use container port `8080` which isn't correct given `conf.d/flaskapp.conf`

-`env_file` did not have postgres var `PGPASSWORD` set per [documentation](https://www.postgresql.org/docs/9.6/static/libpq-envars.html) which would be needed for `pgsq` to create tables in `docker-entrypoint-initdb.d/init-tables.sh.`

 ## All Python Applications ##